The Saga of the Catholic Church of Eritrea

 It further stated that 'none of the established religions have preferential or primary status within the framework of the secular Eritrean State'.
 Then it proceeded to defend the action the Eritrean government took as just - it kept to the letter of the law, as far as it is concerned.

 "No religious institution is allowed to carry out development work in places of its choosing", it added.
 'Those who do not belong to that particular faith are often discriminated against', it stated.
-"And that is why we instructed all medical centres administered by faith institutions be handed over to the government."
+"And that is why we instructed all medical centers administered by faith institutions be handed over to the government."

 The Catholic Church of Eritrea expressed its disagreement with the rational the government is pursuing.
-The church has lost 22 medical centres to government personnel to date.
+The church has lost 22 medical centers to government personnel to date.

 The government’s aim is not ‘to watch out’ for fairness for the citizens but to emasculate the Catholic Church bit by bit.
 Perhaps it feels emasculated by the well-organized nature, hands-on methods, matter-of-fact approaches and real-life ethos of the church.